Diwixi/FilmsLibrary/README.md

 * add error processing
 * add splash screen and the app icon
 * add tests
-* add pagination
-* add animations
-* add paginations
 * add a detail screen for a movie

 Done:
 * a tab was added where I trained how to create custom views.
+* top and pop as pages
-* paging for top and pop
+* paginations for top and pop
 * a bottomsheet instead an activity
 * separate top and pop movies in database
 * Livedata
 * RxJava
 * try MotionLayout
 * bottom navigation
+* add animations